 we spent a lot of time in optimising File-Find-Object, and now it does

 the scan at about 30 seconds.
 These optimisations were integrated into

 version 0.1.6 which was uploaded to CPAN today and will be available

 One thing to note is that we are now using

-because the conversion yielded a substantial increase in speed.
+because converting to the former yielded a substantial increase in speed.
 More

 information can be found in the Changes file in the distribution.